Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

+Figure \ref{fig-MAC_region} depicts the PIR rate with respect to the symmetric capacity region of the 2-servers Gaussian MAC (red boundary).
+That is, any point inside the MAC region describes the rates of the servers for which two messages (without privacy constraint) can be reliably decoded by a receiver.
+Furthermore, since both servers' answers are in $\mathbb{F}_p^L$ with an equal number of messages, their transmission rates are equal and are located on the symmetric line $R_1=R_2$ inside this region.
+This line also represents the axis of the PIR rate.
+That is, this is the actual rate for the private message received at the user.
+The intersection point (the upper blue dot) between the line $R_1=R_2$ and the capacity region describes the maximal rates the two servers can transmit, resulting in a sum-rate of $\frac{1}{2}\log{(1+2P)}$.
+However, due to the privacy constraint, the achievable private rate is reduced by $C_{PIR}$, to the lower blue dot.

-The above comparison shows that for low SNR the separation scheme performs better than the lattice based retrieval scheme.
-Moreover, considering the restriction in \eqref{equ-Search domain for the vector coefficients}, when $P<1/2$ only the separation scheme can achieve a non-zero retrieval rate.
+On the other hand, using the retrieval scheme suggested in Theorem \ref{the- retrieval rate for non-fading MAC}, where the user \emph{decodes only a function} of these answers, we are not bound by the MAC region per server, since we do not wish to decode each separately.
+Hence, the achievable PIR rate, which is still a point on the same symmetric line, can be higher or lower than the achievable point by separation, depending on the value of $P$.
+This can be shown when comparing \eqref{equ-achievable PIR rate MAC using separation} and \eqref{equ-retrieval rate for the AWGN MAC} as a function of $P$.
+That is, for low SNR, the separation scheme performs better than the lattice based retrieval scheme.
+Moreover, considering the restriction in \eqref{equ-Search domain for the vector coefficients}, when $P<1/2$ only the separation scheme (among the two) can achieve a non-zero retrieval rate.
+Yet, for larger values of $P$, the non-separated scheme outperforms the separated one, and, in fact, the difference can grow larger with $P$ up to achieving the full, non-restricted channel capacity when $P\rightarrow \infty$.
 Accordingly, we have the following corollary. \begin{corollary} \textit{For the 2 servers AWGN MAC the following PIR rate is achievable,

 } \end{corollary} The proof follows immediately if the servers and the users are allowed to choose the coding scheme according to the SNR regime.
-In Figure \ref{fig-MAC_region}, we illustrated the above for the symmetric MAC capacity region (assuming $P>3.5$).
-Furthermore, we note that in the regime of high SNR, the lattice based retrieval rate given in Theorem \ref{the- retrieval rate for non-fading MAC} is approaching $\frac{1}{2}\log{(1+P)}$, which is the capacity of a P2P AWGN channel.
+In Figure \ref{fig-MAC_region}, we illustrated the above by the orange dot on the symmetric line where we assume that $P>3.5$.
+We note that the above Corollary essentially shows that the suggested joint scheme does not perform well in the low SNR regime

-\begin{IEEEproof}[Proof of Theorem \ref{the- retrieval rate for non-fading MAC}] The user, which is interested in the message $W_i$, generates a random vector $\b{b}$ of length $M$ such that each entry is either $0$ or $1$ with equal probability.
-In addition, the user generates a random variable $s$ which is either $1$ or $-1$ with equal probability.
-Then, the user sends the following queries to the two servers,
+\begin{IEEEproof}[\underline{Proof of Theorem \ref{the- retrieval rate for non-fading MAC}}] The user, which is interested in the message $W_i$, generates a random vector $\b{b}$ of length $M$ such that each entry is either $0$ or $1$ with equal probability.
+Then, the user sends the following vectors as queries to the two servers,